 The Project

-This project is a small experiment to capture and transcribe in real time an audio stream from a radio station (RAC1) and display the most relevant fragments using a minimalist web interface.
-All of it is automated with Docker.
+This project captures and transcribes in real time an audio stream from a radio station (RAC1) and displays the most relevant fragments in a minimalist web interface.
+Everything is automated with Docker.

 Access the Demo